ShiqiangXia/HDG2dTriangle/09-ConvolutionFiltering/idea.md

 ## Steps we done
 1. figure out the relation of two meshes

+## Steps to do
+2. Obtain uh at GQ points of coarse mesh
+2. Check simple smooth case if convolution